Scroll to the bottom for a list of tips.

 3) We can confidently ship raw products with a transit time up to 4 days.
 Beyond that requires it special handling by us, like extra coolant and insulation, which means more weight.
 That translates to more cost since a larger, heavier box is needed.
 In the end it usually doesn’t save money to go with a transit time of 4 or more days, because the weight and size of the package will increase to keep the contents cool for a long trip.

 4) We didn’t think this one up, really: buy more, ship less.
 Shipping costs aren’t linear.
 If it costs $20 to ship 5lbs of food to you, it won’t double to $40 for 10lbs.
 It’s more like $5-$8 more for 10lbs.
 Our long-time customers on the east coast order once every 4-6wks.
-We send enough food to cover their pets’ needs over that time.
+They get enough food to cover their pets’ needs over that time.
 If they had weekly, or bi-weekly shipments, the shipping cost would be double, triple, or more over the same period.

 5) Shipping around holidays is the most expensive.
 From Thanksgiving to Christmas expect to pay up to 20% more.
 To avoid this, see #4 🙂

 6) If you’re concerned about the transit time, you can always select a faster shipping option.
 If you select an option faster than ground we’ll always send with that rate.
 Order more in this case — buy for two months rather than one.
+Faster rates require less dry ice (read: a lighter package), which means cheaper.
+If we can do it less then we’ll return the difference if it’s more than $7.

-We’d prefer you save money shipping.
+We’d prefer you to save money shipping.
 If you’re spending money it should be on food that your pet can benefit from, not on transporting it to you.
 Let us know if you have questions.
 We’re here to help.